 Total mesh removal has been performed for a small number of women by surgeons in Northern Ireland.
 Further expertise in total mesh removal is currently being developed in all mesh centres in the UK.

-We are also developing a network of mesh specialists from each health and social care trust.
 Patient pathways have been developed to ensure that women in Northern Ireland have access to the most appropriate treatment for their condition either in their local health and social care trust or at the mesh centre.
 More information about the mesh centre is available here.

 The type of mesh removal depends on the reason for surgery and type of mesh.
 Some operations for removal involve a minor procedure (trimming or release of tape) and others are more complex operations (partial or complete removal of mesh).